Electrical resistivity, thermal conductivity, and viscosity of Fe-H alloys at Earth's core conditions: Methods

 where $\sigma$ represents the three independent components of the off-diagonal stress tensor:$\sigma_{xy}$,$\sigma_{yz}$,$\sigma_{zx}$, and $V, k_B, T$ are the cell volume, the Boltzmann constant, and the temperature, respectively.

 The Stokes–Einstein relation between viscosity and diffusivity is given by:

-where $\rho=N/V$ is the number density, and $a$ is the Stokes-Einstein constant.
+where $\rho=N/V$ is the number density, and $a$ is the Stokes-Einstein dimensionless parameter.
 For binary system of Fe-H alloy, we firstly average the diffusion constants of Fe and H \cite{liuStokesEinsteinRelationBinary2024}:

+We employed a modified Spin-polarized Relativistic Korringa-Kohn-Rostoker (SPR-KKR) package \cite{ebertCalculatingCondensedMatter2011,minarCorrelationEffectsTransition2011} to perform transport calculations for Fe-H alloys, using randomly sampled snapshots from AIMD simulations.
+Three configurations from FPMD simulations of the Fe-H alloy were analyzed to compute the electron-phonon (\(e\)-\(ph\)) scattering contributions to electrical and thermal conductivity using density functional theory (DFT).
+Additionally, both electron-phonon and electron-electron (\(e\)-\(ph/e\)-\(e\)) scattering contributions were calculated using dynamical mean field theory (DMFT).
+In liquids, resistivity arises from scattering caused by liquid disorder, as liquids lack well-defined phonons\cite{xuThermalConductivityElectrical2018,zhangReconciliationExperimentsTheory2020}.

-We used a modified Spin-polarized Relativistic Korringa-Kohn-Rostoker (SPR-KKR) package\cite{ebertCalculatingCondensedMatter2011,minarCorrelationEffectsTransition2011} for the transport calculations for Fe-H alloy randomly sampled snapshots from AIMD simulations.
-For each configuration, the calculations commenced with a self-consistent-field (SCF) calculation using density functional theory (DFT).
-We used a maximum angular momentum lmax of 3 (nl=4) with 27 k-points.
-We tested the choice of nl and find that higher nl gives slightly lower electrical resistivity and Lorenz number and slightly higher thermal conductivity (Fig.\ref{fig:testnl}).
-Subsequently, transport calculations were performed using the converged potentials obtained from the SCF step, employing the Kubo-Greenwood method with a maximum angular momentum lmax of 3 on 64 k-points and energies [-5 k$_B$T,5 k$_B$T] around the chemical potential.
-The values for electrical resistivity ($\rho$, equal to the inverse of electrical conductivity 1/$\sigma$) and thermal conductivity ($\kappa$) are expressed as follows:
+For each configuration, calculations began with a self-consistent-field (SCF) step using density functional theory (DFT).
+A maximum angular momentum \( l_{\text{max}} = 3 \) (\(nl = 4\)) was employed, with 27 k-points for the supercell, corresponding to \(27 \times (128\)-160) k-points for the primitive cell.
+We also tested \( l_{\text{max}} = 4 \) in the KKR method and observed similar results (Fig. S3 in the supplemental material \cite{sm_supplemental}).
+Following the SCF step, transport calculations were conducted using the converged potentials, applying the Kubo-Greenwood method with \( l_{\text{max}} = 3 \), 64 k-points, and energy values within \([-5 k_B T, 5 k_B T]\) around the chemical potential.
+The computed values for electrical resistivity (\(\rho\), the inverse of electrical conductivity, \(1/\sigma\)) and thermal conductivity (\(\kappa\)) are given as:

 and $\mathcal{L}_{ij}$ is given by:

 At a given temperature T, $f_T(\varepsilon)$ represents the Fermi-Dirac distribution function.
 The energy-dependent conductivity is given by the Kubo expression :